Statement of Intent

 The computing co-ordinator has time to assess and review learning across the school by talking to pupils, reviewing their work and observing lessons.

-Our Computing co-ordinator is Mr Martin.
+Our Computing co-ordinator is Mr Andrews.